-You've probably heard the word "action" in relation to Automations and Integrations, but what exactly is an "action"?
+You've probably heard the word "action" in relation to Automations and Integrations and monday apps, but what exactly is an "action"?
 The first part of this article will give you a detailed explanation.

 The second part of this article will teach you how to track and manage your account's actions.
 Read on to learn more.